 The National Freight Data Hub

-The Australian Government has committed $8.5 million to improve national freight data, which will help business and governments plan and make better operational and investment decisions.
-This commitment includes:
+The Australian Government has committed $8.5 million to improve national freight data.
+Access to robust freight data will help industry and governments plan, make better operational and investment decisions and be more resilient and responsive.
+The commitment includes:

-- $5.2 million to settle the design of a national freight data hub (the Hub), including arrangements for data collection, protection, dissemination and hosting
+- $5.2 million to settle the design of a National Freight Data Hub (the Hub).
+The Hub will identify freight data priorities and host or link to data.
+It will include arrangements for data collection, protection, dissemination and hosting

-- $3.3 million for the establishment of a freight data exchange pilot to allow industry to access freight data in real time; and the National Survey of Motor Vehicle Use
+- $3.3 million for the establishment of freight data exchange pilots to allow industry to access freight data in real time; and fund a National Survey of Motor Vehicle Use by the Australian Bureau of Statistics to provide national and state estimates of total and average vehicle travel, freight movements and fuel consumption

 Designing the Hub